 Behavioral Contract: A written agreement between the student and the Student Conduct and Conflict Resolution Department.
+This is a restraining order with specified terms and conditions.

 Complainant: Complainant is any individual, including any member of the University community, who has the reason to believe that a student has committed an offense and files a complaint to initiate a procedure under the code.